univention/keycloak-extensions/docs/configuration.rst

    Defines the protocol to use when forwarding requests.
 On a standard setup this will be *http*.
-Setting this variable is only required if you run with an external Keycloak.
+Setting this variable is only required if you run with an external *Keycloak*.

    Possible values: ``http``, ``https``.